maxhardt/twitter-sentiment-cdp/README.md

 ## 6. DataViz

 In the last step Cloudera DataViz is deployed on CML and connected to the SQL Stream Builder Materialized View from the previous step.
+Finally the dashboard is imported from the definition in [./dataviz/dashboard](dataviz/dashboard.json).
+Alternatively feel free to create your own dashboard instead.

 **Automated**

+- TBD: DataViz API

 **Manual from the UI**